inducer/relate/doc/flow.rst

         located in a computer-based testing center (which RELATE can recognize based on IP ranges).

+    .. attribute:: if_has_in_progress_session

+        (Optional) A Boolean (True/False) value, indicating that the rule only applies if the participant has an in-progress session.

+    .. attribute:: if_has_session_tagged

+        (Optional) An identifier (or ``null``) indicating that the rule only applies if the participant has a session with the corresponding tag.

     .. attribute:: if_has_fewer_sessions_than

         (Optional) An integer.
 The rule applies if the participant has fewer than this